Lutie/TTRPG_Rules/terre-natale/docs/ethnies/ethnies.md

 ---

 ### Vermin Instinct {#cult-vermin-instinct}
 The character instinctively perceives the presence and dynamics of the weak, submissive, or easily manipulated.
 **Topic:** Minions, underlings, powerless individuals, and highly influenceable people.

 ---

+### Avid Instinct {#cult-avid-instinct}
+The character's senses latch onto anything that stirs their desire—treasure, opportunity, or the faint trace of something worth having.
+Where others pass by, they notice.
+**Topic:** <TODO>

+---